Ac6Embedded/apollo-docs/docs/security/cra/fundamental-security-requirements.md

 ```

-If secure-by-design is weak (no trustworthy boot, no key protection, no update mechanism), secure-by-default becomes a checkbox exercise and you won’t have credible evidence.
+If secure-by-design is weak (no trustworthy boot, no key protection, no update mechanism), secure-by-default becomes a checkbox exercise and you won't have credible evidence.

 ---